jacobgeorge26/cocktail-generator/ProjectPlan.md

 There will be three (initial) stages to the project.
 1. The proof of concept will mainly demonstrate that it is possible to generate cocktail recipes for a specific list of ingredients using OpenAI.
 The code does not need to be polished; it merely aims to demonstrate that the project is viable and establish a skeleton off which to build.
-2. Version 1.0.0 will cover the MVP of the website.
+2. First release will cover the MVP of the website.
 The functionality will be limited, covering only the main goals, but will be polished with good test coverage and seamless deployment.
-3. Version 2.0.0 will add additional functionality to improve the usability of the website.
+3. Second release will add additional functionality to improve the usability of the website.
 Any tech debt / bugs that have surfaced since the 1.0.0 release should be prioritised.

 ## PoC